ianmiell/shutit/index.md

 ### Step 6: Mix and Match ###

 Let's add mysql to the container build.
-Change this in your skeleton build:
+Change this in your skeleton module's .py file:

 ```python
 depends=['shutit.tk.setup']